 12. Submit at least five Op-Ed pieces to The New York Times for consideration.

 I have submitted one piece to the Times so far in 2017.
+No luck.

 13. Write a proposal for a nonfiction book related to education.